exonum/exonum-doc/src/architecture/services.md

 ```

 The `tx_from_raw` method is used to parse raw transactions received from the network
 into specific transaction types handled by the service.
-The core uses this method
+The core calls this method
-to dispatch incoming transactions to services that host transaction implementations.
+for all incoming transactions at the beginning of transaction processing.
+The service, which `tx_from_raw` method
+will be called for a particular transaction, is chosen
-The `service_id` field in the transaction serialization is used to determine
+based on the `service_id` field in the transaction serialization.
-the service, whose `tx_from_raw` method is called by the core.

-A parsed transaction returned by the method is then used in further
-transaction processing.

 ### Genesis Block Handler